-- 64 See Financial Stability Board (2013c). - 65 See Basel Committee (2012e).
+See footnote 9.

+See Basel Committee on Banking Supervision (September 2012).

-250. Every effort should be made to carry out the group resolution strategy as agreed within a CMG in a coordinated manner.
-Ring-fencing at the point of failure is likely to be value-destructive from a whole group perspective and lead to unequal outcomes among claimants in different countries.
-Authorities from home and host jurisdictions should cooperate closely with each other to minimise the likelihood that their actions impede the group resolution strategy.
-In the event of continuing significant problems in the parent bank or elsewhere in the group, and after liaison with the home supervisor and resolution authority, the host country may, if the law permits, try to protect the subsidiary by ringfencing, taking into account the potential impact of its decisions on the banking system in other countries.66 This may entail limiting the subsidiary's exposures to the other parts of the banking group, stopping the parent bank from booking exposures in the subsidiary, or closing the bank if it does not meet authorisation requirements.
+- 254. In the event of continuing significant problems in the parent bank or elsewhere in the group, and after liaison with the home supervisor, the host country supervisor may, if the law permits, try to protect the subsidiary by ring-fencing.
+This may entail limiting the subsidiary's exposures to the other parts of the banking group, stopping the parent bank from booking exposures in the subsidiary, or closing the bank if it does not meet authorisation requirements.
 Efforts to ring-fence the subsidiary will be made more difficult if large parts of the subsidiary's operations are outsourced to the home country.
-The home country should use available cooperation structures, eq colleges of supervisors, CMGs or bilateral contacts, to inform relevant authorities about this development and possibly coordinate a response.
-Before taking such action, the host country should consider carefully the possible impact on the banking system generally and on the specific bank in particular.
-It should also take into account the potential impact of its decisions on the banking system in other countries.
-The host resolution authority should, wherever possible, act to achieve a cooperative solution with other resolution authorities.

-251. A branch of a foreign bank is not legally incorporated in the host country, and the home country supervisor bears responsibility for its solvency.
-Host authorities should seek to cooperate with supervisory or resolution measures initiated by the home authorities in relation to the parent of the branch.
-However, when necessary, the host supervisor or resolution authority may apply independent corrective or resolution measures if necessary to ensure financial stability in the host or to ensure equitable treatment for depositors and creditors of the branch.
+The home country supervisor should use available supervisory cooperation structures, eg colleges of supervisors or bilateral contacts, to inform relevant supervisors about this development and possibly coordinate a supervisory response.
+Before taking such action, the host country supervisor should consider carefully the possible impact on the banking system generally and on the specific bank in particular.
+It should also take into account the potential impact of its decisions on the banking system in other countries. - 255.
+A branch of a foreign bank is not legally incorporated in the host country, and the home country supervisor bears responsibility for its solvency.
+However, when necessary, the host supervisor may apply corrective measures while recognising that ring-fencing would not be as effective as in the case of a foreign bank subsidiary.
 As noted above, any such action should only be taken after proactive dialogue with the home supervisor and consideration of potential wider impacts.
-The host country supervisor may also wish to require the branch to maintain certain assets to meet its obligations.
+The host country supervisor may also wish to require the branch to maintain certain assets to meet their obligations.
 Ultimately, the host country supervisor has the power to revoke the banking licence of either a subsidiary or a branch and to require the home authorities to close the branch.
-These powers could be applied when the bank violates prudential rules or when other conditions are not upheld, such as if the parent bank refuses access to vital information.

-252. A home country's bank's subsidiaries and branches abroad should be treated equally (as the inverse) in the situations mentioned above.
-It is important for the home country supervisor to:

-- have a clear view of the legal and financial situation in the host country, including of the competence of its supervisory authority; - obtain agreements with the host authorities on information-sharing in crisis situations as well as in relation to recovery and resolution planning;
+These powers could be applied when the bank violates prudential rules or when other conditions are not upheld, such as if the parent bank refuses access to vital information. - 256.
+A home country's bank subsidiaries and branches abroad should be treated equally (as the inverse) in the situations mentioned above.
+It is important for the home country supervisor to: - have a clear view of the legal and financial situation in the host country, including of the competence of its supervisory authority; - obtain agreements with the host authorities on information sharing in crisis situations as well as in relation to recovery and resolution planning; - ensure that the parent bank has full information on the risks and a full understanding and control of the activities of the foreign entity; and - have access to all relevant information on the entity abroad, through the entity itself, its parent, the foreign supervisor and on-site examinations. - 257.
+Cross-border issues also arise when a domestic bank is controlled by a large foreign shareholder.
+The bank can become weakened if that shareholder suffers reputational damage.
+To some extent, actions similar to those above and also as described in Sections 8.1 and 8.2 may be applied, such as more intensive information-sharing with the authorities of the shareholder's home country.

-66 This possibility is recognised in Principle 11 of the Basel Core Principles, which notes: "The supervisor has the power to take corrective actions, including ring-fencing of the bank from the actions of parent companies, subsidiaries, parallel-owned banking structures and other related entities in matters that could impair the safety and soundness of the bank or the banking system."
+This possibility is recognised in Principle 11 of the Basel Core Principles, which notes: "The supervisor has the power to take corrective actions, including ring-fencing of the bank from the actions of parent companies, subsidiaries, parallel-owned banking structures and other related entities in matters that could impair the safety and soundness of the bank or the banking system."